Furman University – Greenville, South Carolina

 South Carolina | SC Picture Project | Greenville County Photos | Furman University

 Furman University, founded in 1826, is one of our state’s oldest colleges.
 The school was named after Reverend Richard Furman, a prominent Baptist minister in Charleston who was responsible for the initial groundwork and establishment of the college.
 (Reverend Furman originally hailed from New York and had also served the High Hills Baptist Church in Stateburg.
 He came to Charleston in 1787 and led First Baptist Church of Charleston from that year until his death in 1825.
 He also served as the first president of the South Carolina Baptist Convention, founded in 1821.

 The university has had three different homes in South Carolina, its first being in Edgefield where it was founded as an academy and theological institute.
-In 1850, it became a university and moved its campus to Greenville.
+In 1851, it became a university and moved its campus to Greenville.
 Furman’s theological institute broke away from the academy in 1858 and became the Southern Baptist Seminary, which is now located in Kentucky.
-Furman University merged with Greenville Woman’s College in 1938 and moved to a larger campus north of Greenville in 1953.
+Furman University merged with Greenville Woman’s College in 1938 and began construction on larger campus north of Greenville in 1953.

 The university is also known for its exquisite campus.
 Below is the nineteenth-century iron gazebo that adorns the Janie Earle Furman Rose Garden.